INFO-698-InfoSci-Capstone/algorithmic-trading-ai/analysis/logs/log.md

 💭 Additional thought:
 The automated pipeline and visual layer have now reached a stable MVP stage.
 Next steps include refining the poster and polishing the front-end for iShowcase.
 Consider adding a ticker search feature in Streamlit and a log file system to track daily pipeline results for transparency and debugging.

+##🗓 Date:
+##Week 4 – May 2, 2025
+⏱ Number of hours: ~23–25 hours (Streamlit deployment, Power BI finalization, GitHub updates)

+🌹 Rose – Highlight of the week:
+We finalized and deployed the Streamlit app showcasing sentiment-based forecasting, SEA visualizations, and price trends.
+We also completed and published our Power BI dashboards for sentiment analysis.
+All code and results were uploaded to GitHub, with the project README and HTML notebook versions updated for transparency and reproducibility.

+🌱 Bud – Looking forward to:
+Refining the visual polish of our Streamlit app and poster for the final iShowcase presentation.
+We’re planning to add features like ticker search and forecast intervals.
+We're also considering logging pipeline results daily and enabling CSV download of signals directly from the app.

+🥀 Thorn – Challenges:
+While exporting and formatting the HTML notebook for GitHub, we encountered rendering inconsistencies with certain plots.
+Adjusting layout and responsiveness in Streamlit (especially SEA plots) required some trial and error.
+Power BI integration needed column remapping due to final pipeline structure changes.

+💭 Additional thought:
+The project has reached a stable, deployable state.
+The Streamlit app, GitHub repo, and Power BI dashboard are all linked and ready for demo.
+Final steps will focus on polishing the UI, testing signal reliability, and preparing a clear narrative for iShowcase.

 ---